 Skilled nursing facilities after joint replacement

-You should talk about this issue with your doctors and nurses in the weeks before your joint replacement.
-They can advise you about whether going directly home is good for you.
+You should talk about this issue with your health care providers in the weeks before your joint replacement.
+They can advise you about whether going directly home is right for you.

-- Find second and third choice options.
-If there is no bed available in your first choice skilled nursing facility, the hospital still needs to transfer you to another qualified facility.
+Make sure the hospital knows about the places you have chosen and the order of your choices.
+Find second and third choice options.
+If there is no bed available in your first choice facility, the hospital still needs to transfer you to another qualified facility.

-Who Needs to Go to a Skilled Nursing or rRhabilitation Facility?
+Who Needs to go to a Skilled Nursing or Rehabilitation Facility?

 Before you can go home after surgery, you must be able to:

-- Safely use your cane, walker, or crutches
+- Safely use your cane, walker, or crutches.

-- Get in and out of a chair and bed without needing much help
+- Get in and out of a chair and bed without needing much help.

-- Go up and down stairs, if there is no other way to avoid them
+- Go up and down stairs, if there is no other way to avoid them.

-Other factors may also prevent you from going directly home from the hospital:
+Other factors may also prevent you from going directly home from the hospital.